CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    Following the guide, I have set all gains to 0.

-   I start with kS and set it to 1, and notice it doesn't move, increase it to 2, then 4 before it starts moving.
-Back off to 3, and 2.5 until it stops.
-I nudge it up to 2.6 and see it's still moving, so I move it back down to 2.5 and leave it there.
+   I start with kS and set it to 1, and notice it doesn't move, but it starts moving after increase it to 2.
+Back off to 1.5, and 1.25 until it stops.
+I nudge it up to 1.3 and see it's still moving, so I move it back down to 1.25 and leave it there.

-   Moving on to kA, I start with a kA of 1, and the system doesn't reach the necessary acceleration or velocity at all, so I increase it to 2, then 4, and 8, and 16 before I se it finally overshoot.
-I then start reducing kA to 12 and 10, then back up to 10.5 where I'm pretty much at the right acceleration.
+   Moving on to kA, I start with a kA of 1, and the system doesn't reach the necessary acceleration or velocity at all, so I increase it to 10, 20, 40, then 80 before I see it finally overshoot.
+I then start reducing kA to 60, then back up to 65 where I'm pretty much at the right acceleration.

-   I then start increasing kV to account for the friction due to drag.
-Starting with 1 creates a lot of overshoot, so I reduce it to 0.1 and still see some overshoot.
-Down to 0.05 and it's close, but still gaining a bit at the end.
-Finally 0.03 produces a good response to account for drag.
+   I then look at tuning kV to account for the friction due to drag.
+Looking at the graph, the velocity remains relatively consistent throughout the long motion, so I could use a kV of 0, but for the sake of the example I will increase kV.
+Starting with 1 creates some overshoot.
+Down to 0.5, then 0.2 and it's close, but still gaining a bit at the end.
+Finally 0.15 produces a good response to account for drag.

-   So now it's time to tune P. I start with a kP of 1, and notice there's barely a response.
-Increasing kP to 10 has a noticeable change, but it's still far too weak.
-Going up to 100 creates a noticeable oscillation, so kD should be increased to dampen it.
+   Now it's time to tune P. I start with a kP of 1, and notice there's barely a response.
+Increasing kP to 10, then 100 has a noticeable change and a slow oscillation, but it's still far too weak.
+Going up to 2000 creates a noticeable oscillation, so kD should be increased to dampen it.

-   Starting with a kD of 1, the oscillation is still present, so it increases to 10 where there's an impact but it's not enough.
-Doubling at this point to 20 looks much better, but it also looks like it can be further improved, so it doubles again to 40 where it looks sufficient to move back to kP.
+   Starting with a kD of 1, the oscillation is still present, so it increases to 10, then 100 where there's an impact but it's not enough.
+Doubling at this point to 200, then 400 looks much better, but it also looks like it can be further improved, so it doubles again to 800 where it looks sufficient to move back to kP.

-   Since kP is already at 100, we'll double to 200, then 400, then 800 before the oscillation at ~2 seconds appears significant.
+   Since kP is already at 2000, we'll double to 4000, then 8000, then 16000 before the oscillation at ~2 seconds appears significant.
 The end point looks good, though, so there's no more need to increase kP, as long as we can remove the oscillation with kD.

-   So kD increases to 80, then 160, then 320.
-At 320 the profile looks to have hardly any overshoot or oscillation at all, and the end position is right on top of the target, so it looks sufficient for this mechanism.
+   So kD increases to 1600, then 3200, at which point there is some oscillation on the way to the target.
+Backing off to 2400, then 2000 looks to have hardly any overshoot or oscillation at all, and the end position is right on top of the target, so it looks sufficient for this mechanism.

+   This gives final gains of kS = 1.25 A, kV = 0.15 A/rps, kA = 65 A/(rot/s²), kP = 16000 A/rot, and kD = 2000 A/rps.